jll123567/VrMotionSicknessAutomation/worklog.md

 I'm batching the labels and inputs the same, I don't understand, sending an email to memo.
 So, it's the loss function, using categorical_crossentropy instead, IDK.

+Getting images to work wasn't too bad, I just had to up the dimensions for the images(1d to 3d).

 ## Training model
 Set the train-test split to 0.8, wow that was bad, it was overwriting like hell.
 At 0.5 it's significantly better, 0.54 ish val_acc, IE it's more than 50% right where guessing would come up 20%.
 Not awful, could be better.

+For images, I need to reduce the period and batches and resolution I don't have enough RAM.
+My ram limit is about 45g anything more, and the model won't load into VRAM.
+The Numeric model is about a gig, and the image is about 39 when the period is 3, batch-size is 2, and the image scale is 1/4.
+Numeric gets 0.55 ish accuracy with these settings.

+WHY DO I NOT HAVE CUDA!?
+I didn't notice at first since the numeric data was easy, but with images I need cuda working.
+F U N.